Find your pet or report it missing

 FAQ

+Your dog or cat has gone missing, which is a big deal!
+You want to get him/her back as soon as possible, and PetBase helps you do just that.
 Reporting your dog or cat missing is easy in PetBase.
-Find your registration via Search chipnumber.
-Enter the 15-digit number of the chip on this page and click on the 'Search' button.
-You will then see your animal data and then click on 'Log in and change'.
-Do you have a my.petbase.eu then you can select your pet via 'My animals' and make your missing report there.
-Extensive help can be found on our support page.
+Find the registration via Search chipnumber.
+On this page, enter the 15-digit number of the chip and click on the 'Search' button.
+You will then see your animal details and click on 'Log in and change'.
+Do you have a my.petbase.eu then you can select your pet via 'My pets' and make the missing report there.

 Is your question not listed?
 Then look further on the next page or on our support website: